 Medical Malpractice at Woman’s Hospital of Texas

 Even though the Woman’s Hospital of Texas is frequently recognized as one of the leading medical centers for women’s care, there is still a risk of medical malpractice occurring at this location.
-Some of the most common issues raised in medical malpractice cases against the Woman’s Hospital of Texas argue that a patient has not received the correct medication, was not adequately informed about the risks associated with a surgery, or experienced complications as the result of an operation.
+One medical malpractice lawsuit filed against the Women’s Hospital in Houston, involved a Wrongful Life case, where doctors were instructed not to keep a newborn alive (since she would have severe disabilities) but did so anyway.
+Some of the most common issues raised in medical malpractice cases argue that a patient has not received the correct medication, was not adequately informed about the risks associated with a surgery, or experienced complications as the result of an operation.

 Woman’s Hospital of Texas’s Treatment of Respiratory Illnesses

 The Woman’s Hospital of Texas is located in Houston, which is the 4th largest city in the country.
 There are several industries that fuel Houston’s economy including energy companies and refineries.
 Some of the companies in Houston include ConocoPhillips, Baker Hughes, National Oilwell, CenterPoint Energy, Front Oil, and Spectra Energy.
 Women make up a significant portion of the workers in Texas and are exposed to many risks while on the job.
 One of these risks includes exposure to hazardous materials which can lead to several adverse medical conditions.
 Mesothelioma is a particularly deadly condition caused by exposure to asbestos.
 Another very serious illness is lung cancer, which can be caused by frequent exposure to several deadly types of materials.

 Consult with a Knowledgeable Texas Medical Malpractice Lawyer